IndrajeetPatil/statsExpressions/README.md

 -   extract the expression from the list column (`results_data$expression[[1]]`) without parsing
--   use the list column as it, in which case you will need to parse it (`parse(text = results_data$expression)`)
+-   use the list column as is, in which case you will need to parse it (`parse(text = results_data$expression)`)

 If you want to display more than one expression in a plot, you will